jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

    - 1: Extended range tank

 Let's assume we have an extended range tank, so we'll set byte 28 to 1.
-(If we were sending only this information, we would finished here.
-Add the correct SSM, SDI and calcualte the partity; and send it. )
+(If we were sending only this information, we would finish here.
+Add the correct SSM, SDI and calculate the partity; and send it. )

 2. Encoding the fuel quantity (bytes 27 to 11):
 Suppose our fuel sensor reports 1000 liters.
 We'll use the formula: